solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 console.log("Initial supply: ", mintInfo.supply);
 ```

-Let's run the script and check the initial supply:
+Now, we’ll run the script and check the initial supply:

 ```bash
 npm run start
 ```

-You should see the following in your terminal:
+You should see the following output in your terminal which veirfies the supply:

 ```bash
 Initial supply:  1000000000n